2023-2026 Home Builders’ Market Trends: Adopting New Construction Management Technologies

 • Smart Speakers and Voice Assistants—homes are pre-wired for voice assistants like Amazon Alexa or Google Assistant.
 This enables voice control of various devices and can serve as a hub for other smart home items.

-• Smart Appliances—smart kitchen appliances like ovens, refrigerators, and dishwashers can be controlled remotely, provide energy usage data, and even contact repair services when the appliance needs attention.
+• Smart Appliances—smart kitchen appliances like ovens, refrigerators, dishwashers, coffee makers, and easy-clean slow juicers can be controlled remotely, provide energy usage data, and even contact repair services when the appliance needs attention.

 • Smart Irrigation Systems—adjust watering schedules based on weather conditions to conserve water and maintain landscaping.